 Class attendance is mandatory.
 As this is a fast-paced and group oriented method of learning, attendance is essential for the development of language acquisition.
-Please note that smartphones, blackberries, iPads, or social media are not allowed during class!
+Please note that cell phones, laptops and/or social media are not allowed during class!